RedisLabs/redislabs-docs/content/rs/administering/monitoring-metrics/definitions.md

 alwaysopen: false
 categories: ["RS"]
 ---
-Redis Enterprise Software (RS) includes many useful metrics give you a detailed picture of what is going on in the cluster, node, database, and shard.
+Redis Enterprise Software includes many useful metrics give you a detailed picture of what is going on in the cluster, node, database, and shard.
 For Redis on Flash (ROF) databases, additional metrics are available.